This step will connect the newly provisioned Playbooks account to the correct Salesforce org via the Integration user.

 InsideSales has multiple NAT gateways for redundancy in each region where services are deployed.
 You can obtain a list of applicable IP addresses from your InsideSales Consultant and/or Support team.

-- Disable Session Settings.
-From Setup, browse to Security Controls > Session Settings, and verify that "Lock sessions to the IP address from which they originated" and "Lock sessions to the domain in which they were originated" are unchecked.
+- Partially disable Session Settings.
+From Setup, browse to Security Controls > Session Settings, and verify that "Lock sessions to the IP address from which they originated" is unchecked.

 Lightning users: Search Quick Find for "Session Settings" to configure.

 - Setup your Integration User and Basic User Permission Sets using this list as your guide.
 You can also refer to the Integration User article for more information.